oneOoneData/TaxProExchange/content/ai/state-of-ai-in-tax-firms-2025.md

 ### 1. Tax Research

-AI-assisted research tools train on authoritative sources — the Internal Revenue Code, Treasury regulations, IRS rulings, and case law — to surface relevant guidance in seconds.
+AI-assisted research tools train on authoritative sources, the Internal Revenue Code, Treasury regulations, IRS rulings, and case law, to surface relevant guidance in seconds.
 Unlike generic LLMs, they are curated, citation-based, and audit-friendly.

 **Representative tools**
 - **[Thomson Reuters CoCouncil](/ai/tools/cocounsel)** for trusted summaries tied to citations.